karoczapla/Presentation/README.md

 - Third window contains information about author's work experience, including her responsibilities in each of the positions.

 The author tried to build everything from scratch.
-Thus, even the bottom navigation panel's icons are made 'by hand' using VectorDrawable technology.
+Thus, even the bottom navigation panel's icons are made manually using VectorDrawable technology.